 The government must place a defendant “in jeopardy” for the Fifth Amendment clause to apply.
 The simple filing of criminal charges doesn’t cause jeopardy to “attach”—the proceedings must get to a further stage.

 The attachment of jeopardy doesn’t necessarily mean the government can’t reprosecute the defendant—jeopardy must also terminate.
 This means that the case must in some sense conclude.
 The classic example is a jury reaching a verdict of either guilty or not guilty.
 Jeopardy also terminates when a judge finds the evidence insufficient to convict the defendant and enters a judgment of acquittal rather than letting the case go to the jury.
+(See If the prosecution dismisses charges after trial has started, can it later refile them?)

 But just because a case ends doesn’t mean that retrial is barred.
 A hung jury typically allows a retrial.
 Similarly, if the defense consents to a mistrial, perhaps because of juror misconduct, the prosecution can usually reprosecute the defendant.
 On the other hand, if a judge declares a mistrial over the defense’s objection, the prosecution must show a critical need to retry the defendant.
 But that isn’t as tough as it sounds.
 For example, retrial is okay when, despite the defense’s protest, a judge declares a mistrial because a juror stopped coming to court.
 (United States v.
 Wells, 790 F.2d 73, 74 (10th Cir.
 1986).)

 Double jeopardy prohibits different prosecutions for the same offense, but it doesn’t protect a defendant from multiple prosecutions for multiple offenses.
 Suppose, for example, that Bodie wins his trial for possession with intent to sell more than 50 grams of cocaine base.
-If the facts justify it, the state can try Bodie again for the “lesser-included” charge of possession with intent to sell five grams or more of cocaine base.
+If the facts justify it, the state can try Bodie again for the “lesser included” charge of possession with intent to sell five grams or more of cocaine base.
 (U.S. v.
 Ginyard, 511 F.3d 203 (D.C.
 Cir.
 2008).)

 The double jeopardy guarantee protects only against double prosecution or double punishment by the same “sovereign,” or government.
 Even if the exact same conduct is at issue, a state prosecuting someone doesn’t prevent the federal government from doing the same, and vice versa.